-19. The Panel will handle research outputs in non-traditional form according to paragraphs 35-37 of the General Panel Guidelines.
-The Panel expects to receive additional information about each non-traditional output in terms of its novelty, significance, method used to ensure academic rigour in the production of the output, deliverables, and dissemination method.
-The Panel does not expect to receive outputs in a non-traditional form, however.
+19. The Panel will handle other forms of research outputs of the types listed in paragraph 11 (b) above according to paragraphs 35-37 of the General Panel Guidelines.
+The Panel expects to receive additional information for each output of the type in paragraph 11 (b) above in terms of its novelty, significance, method used to ensure academic rigour in the production of the output, deliverables, and dissemination method.